American Airlines Group (NASDAQ:AAL) – Check Out What Whales Are Doing With AAL

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for American Airlines Group options trades today is 20899.08 with a total volume of 55,098.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for American Airlines Group's big money trades within a strike price range of $9.0 to $15.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for American Airlines Group's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of American Airlines Group's whale trades within a strike price range from $10.0 to $35.0 in the last 30 days.

 American Airlines Group Option Volume And Open Interest Over Last 30 Days